Delaware State University

 Out-of-state tuition: $16,138

-Top awards/recognitions: 2015 Association of Public and Land-Grant Universities (APLU) 1890 University of the Year and recognized for growth in completed agriculture and STEM bachelor’s degrees, as well as undergraduate international students and participation in study abroad programs; Tree Campus USA.
+Top three awards/recognitions: 2015 Association of Public and Land-Grant Universities (APLU), 1890 University of the Year and recognized for growth in completed agriculture and STEM bachelor’s degrees, as well as undergraduate international students and participation in study abroad programs; Tree Campus USA; celebrating 125th anniversary

-Affiliated colleges/satellite campuses: 2 locations—DSU @Wilmington and DSU@Georgetown
+Affiliated colleges/satellite campuses: 2 locations—DSU at Wilmington and DSU at Georgetown